 What it means disruptive innovation?

 So, what is disruptive innovation?
-Wikipedia says that “disruptive innovation is an innovation that creates a new market and value network and eventually disrupts an existing market and value network, displacing established market-leading firms, products, and alliances“.
+Wikipedia says that “a disruptive innovation is an innovation that creates a new market and value network and eventually disrupts an existing market and value network, displacing established market-leading firms, products, and alliances“.

 The idea of “disruption” describes a process whereby a smaller company with fewer resources can successfully challenge established incumbent businesses.